patrickjholohan/terraform-learning/README.md

-Terraform Learning Repository
+# Terraform Learning Repository

-Overview
+## verview
 Welcome to the Terraform Learning Repository!
 This repository is designed to provide a hands-on, practical approach to learning Terraform, an open-source infrastructure as code (IaC) tool.
 Here, you will find a collection of resources, examples, and exercises aimed at helping you understand and master Terraform concepts and workflows.

-Objectives
+## Objectives
-Learn the Basics: Understand the fundamental concepts of Terraform, including providers, resources, variables, and outputs.
+- **Learn the Basics**: Understand the fundamental concepts of Terraform, including providers, resources, variables, and outputs.
 Build Infrastructure: Gain practical experience by creating, modifying, and managing infrastructure using Terraform.
 Explore Advanced Features: Dive into more advanced topics such as state management, remote backends, and provisioning with modules.
 Adopt Best Practices: Learn how to write efficient, maintainable, and scalable Terraform configurations.